Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Background

 Further, the aforementioned standard \cite{ISO-IEC-IEEE-42010-2011} defined a \textit{model kind} as a set of conventions for a type of modeling.
 An architecture viewpoint comprises one or more model kinds.
 Similarly, an architecture view comprises one or more architecture models.
-Additionally, each and every architecture viewpoint governs one architecture view; also, each and every model kind governs one architecture model.
+Additionally, each and every architecture viewpoint governs one or more architecture views; also, each and every model kind governs one or more architecture models.
 For instance, \lq{}data flow diagrams, class diagrams, Petri nets, balance sheets, organization charts, and state transition models\rq{} are model kinds \cite{ISO-IEC-IEEE-42010-2011}.
 Finally, \textit{architecting} is the \lq{}{process of conceiving, defining, expressing, documenting, communicating, certifying proper implementation of, maintaining, and improving an architecture throughout a system life cycle\rq{} \cite{ISO-IEC-IEEE-42010-2011}.
 It is typically conducted in the context of a project or an organization.